Your app isn’t broken—but your customer relationships might be

 Let’s look at the numbers.
 In Europe, 54% of consumers say their bank’s app feels indistinguishable from others (Forrester, 2024).
 BCG reports that only 30–40% of digitally acquired customers actually go through with activating their accounts–defined as reaching an average of 3-4 transactions per month as measured at 90 and 180 days.
 And our own State of European Banking Report, based on insights from 6,303 banking customers across 13 countries, reveals a clear ambition from banks to deepen share of wallet and boost fee-based revenues.

-But if digital experiences remain purely transactional, those goals stay out of reach.
+But when digital experiences remain purely transactional, those goals stay out of reach.

 Convenience isn’t enough anymore